How to write a good press release that'll get picked up by the media

 As with anything crafted for real humans, write it from their point of view.
 This applies to everything from press releases to social media posts to the big decals you paint on the side of your van.
 The tone will be different, as might the formatting, but knowing your audience is always at the heart of great copy.
 This is where interviewing your clients/followers/prospects can make a huge difference – for more on that, I super recommend following Katelyn Bourgoin's newsletter/blog/podcast; she's the master.

 And it doesn't hurt to add some personality to your copy, a bit of flare.
-Do you think Han Solo makes generations swoon because his scripted lines are all factually correct?
+Do you think Han Solo has made generations swoon because of factually correct one-liners?
 Of course not.
 It's all down to entertainment, bravado, timing, and charm.
 (Ok, it might also have something to do with Harrison Ford's face, but we can't all have Harrison Ford's face marketing our products, so it's best not to fantasize.)

 Other things that catch the eye are surprising statements (!), startling statistics (!!) and celebrity namedrops (just make sure it's someone your audience will have heard of).